Chicco KeyFit 30 Review

 Ease of Install - LATCH

-All high ranking products in this metric offer something unique when it came to LATCH design and their ease of install reflects this attempt to make installation easier.
+All high-ranking products in this metric offer something unique for LATCH design, and their ease of install reflect this attempt to make installation easier.

-The Chicco has one of the more unique LATCH system installs in the group.
-The connection anchors are the easier to use push button style with a hard plastic shell and red button release.
-When ready to use, you push the connectors on the U anchors on the vehicle and a single middle strap is used to tighten them (as opposed to a belt style strap on the side).
-The strap is easy to pull and getting the seat properly installed is simple using the pull strap.
+This Chicco also has a unique LATCH system.
+The connection anchors are push-style with a hard plastic shell and red button release.
+After attaching the LATCH anchors to the vehicle, a single middle strap is used to tighten them.
+The strap is comfortable to pull, and installing the seat is simple (below left).

 Ease of Install - Belt

 It is a good thing the Chicco is so easy to install using the LATCH method because it isn't that easy to install using a vehicle seat belt.

 The Chicco is below average for installation using the vehicle belt.

 This seat has a belt lock-off, but unlike some competition, the belt path is not color-coded.
 Threading the belt is more complicated than it needs to be, and the belt lock-off is harder to use.
 We had trouble getting the strap under the lock-off without it getting wrinkled or folded over.
 Even when in the lock-off correctly, the base can still work its way up the side of the shoulder belt and tip slightly to the side.
 It is better with a lap belt, but those are becoming more uncommon in newer passenger vehicles.
 We feel the most stable installation is the LATCH system.

 The Chicco is more challenging to install without the base than any other installation method.
 This difficulty means the Keyfit 30 is a poor choice for parents that frequent public transportation and may need to install their seat without the base.

 This seat uses the American belt path, and it is not a color-coded belt path.
 Even though the belt is relatively easy to thread, we had significant difficulties getting this seat installed and secured without the base.